honeymkr/howneighborly/README.md

-How Neighborly.
+Howneighborly.com

-A PWA for posting or searching for locally available apartments or room/shares.
+A Progressive Web App for creating apartment listings and rooms for rent.